For the past few years, video content has reigned supreme.

-How many pointless livestreams have you seen where someone “goes live,” and then just awkwardly rambles to the camera?
-How many video streams have you seen fail because of poor connections, like IBM had happen on a call from their CEO to 500,000 employees?
+How many pointless live streams have you seen where someone “goes live,” and then just awkwardly rambles to the camera?
+How many video streams have you seen fail because of poor connections, like IBM had happened on a call from their CEO to 500,000 employees?

 Once you’re live, you are no longer in complete control.